microsoftgraph/msgraph-sdk-javascript/changelogs/v3-upgrade-guide.md

 ## Enhancements

+### Introducing support for `@azure/msal-browser`
+- The 3.0.0 version introduces `AuthCodeMSALBrowserAuthenticationProvider` which supports authentication using the [MSAL Browser](https://www.npmjs.com/package/@azure/msal-browser)
+-  `AuthCodeMSALBrowserAuthenticationProvider` enables authorization using the Authentication Code Flow with PKCE.
+Learn more about the [AuthCodeMSALBrowserAuthenticationProvider](https://github.com/microsoftgraph/msgraph-sdk-javascript/blob/dev/docs/AuthCodeMSALBrowserAuthenticationProvider.md).

 ### Introducing support for `@azure/identity TokenCredentials`

 -   Added a `TokenCredentialAuthenticationProvider` enabling the use of `@azure/identity` `credential classes` for authentication purposes.
 -   The `TokenCredentialAuthenticationProvider` enables server-side authentication using `credential classes` such as `ClientSecretCredential` or `ClientCertificateCredential`.
--   Find the samples on how to use `TokenCredentialAuthenticationProvider` here - [TokenCredentialAuthenticationProvider samples](../samples/tokenCredentialSamples)
+-   Find the samples on how to use `TokenCredentialAuthenticationProvider` here - [TokenCredentialAuthenticationProvider samples](../samples/javascript/clientInitialization/tokenCredentialAuthenticationProvider)

 ### LargeFileUploadTask